bruchh/co-creating/Vorschlag_Webseitenstruktur_Co-Creating_our_city.md

 - **V1:** Co-Creating Our City: Youth and Decision-Makers Shaping Participation and Change
 - **V2:** Co-Creating Our City: Researching, Collaborating, and Strengthening Youth Participation

-**Subheading:** Definition of "Co-creating our city" in one sentence
+**Subheading:** Definition of "Co-Creating Our City" in one sentence

 - **V1:** Co-Creating Our City is a participatory project that brings together local young people and decision-makers to shape opportunities for youth engagement in cities and municipalities.
 - **V2:** Co-Creating Our City uses a participatory approach that sees young people and local decision-makers collaborate to research, design, and implement solutions for inclusive and vibrant communities.